 A scale-out backup repository is a repository system with horizontal scaling support for multi-tier storage of data.
-The scale-out backup repository consists of one or more backup repositories called performance tier, and can be expanded with object storage repositories for long-term and archive storage: capacity tier and archive tier.
+A scale-out backup repository consists of one or more backup repositories or object storage repositories called performance tier, and can be expanded with object storage repositories for long-term and archive storage: capacity tier and archive tier.
 All the storage devices and systems inside the scale-out backup repository are joined into a system, with their capacities summarized.

 Scale-out backup repository is included in the Veeam Universal License.
 When using a legacy socket-based license, Enterprise or higher edition is required.

 If you configure a scale-out backup repository and then downgrade to the Standard license, you will not be able to run jobs targeted at the scale-out backup repository.
 However, you will be able to perform restore from the scale-out backup repository.